buffed-labs/reactive-dot/apps/docs/react/guides/async.md

 :::tip Reusable hooks

-When building reusable hooks, prefer `usePromiseState()` over the default suspense mode.
+When building reusable hooks, consider using [`usePromiseState`](/react/api/react/functions/usePromiseState) over the default suspense mode.
 This gives consumers explicit control over how they handle loading states, avoiding unexpected suspense behavior.

 :::

-### Using `usePromises()` for parallel requests
+### Using [`usePromises`](/react/api/react/functions/usePromises) for parallel requests

 Load multiple promises in parallel and suspend until all resolve: